zilixx/Peer-study-platform-backend/README.md

 # Peer_Study_Helping_Backend
 This is the working repository for group project Peer Study Helping platform.

+The `master` branch is for completed code merged from other feature branch.
+Do not push directly into `master`.

+One branch for each group member with their unique tasks.

 **This is the backend project repository, if you are looking for the front project, checkout https://github.sydney.edu.au/ELEC5619-2020/Peer_Study_Helping_Frontend**
 ## Project setup
 ### Dependencies that need to be installed manually